 - by breaking down the complex proteins and carbohydrates in wholegrain flours

-- adding flavour to baked goods
+- adding flavor to baked goods

-- using the rising action of yeast, coupled with acidity of the ferment, to get a double rise
+- using the rising action of yeast, coupled with the acidity of the ferment, to get a double rise

-So next time you make gluten free cinnamon buns, use a sourdough starter!
+So next time you make gluten-free cinnamon buns, use a sourdough starter!

-Gluten Free Sourdough Cinnamon Buns
+Gluten Free Sourdough Cinnamon Rolls

 - Prep Time: 2 hours